active-logic/activelogic-cs/Doc/QuickStart.md

 The above syntax is available in stateful contexts (`Task` or `UTask`).
 Once again this is because ordered composites use control state (here, an integer tracks the currently running task)

-By default, an ordered sequence runs until either a failure is encountered, or all tasks have succeeded.
-Thereupon the ordered sequence resets.
+By default, an ordered sequence runs until either a failure is encountered, or all tasks have succeeded, thereupon the ordered sequence resets.

-If you do not wish the sequence to reset, use `Seq(repeat: false)`
+If you do not wish an ordered sequence to reset, use `Seq(repeat: false)`

-In the above example the `@do?[ EXP ]` node spans a unique function call.
-You may also embed a stateless selector/sequence or indeed any other status expression.
+Above, the `@do?[ EXP ]` node spans a unique function call.
+You may embed a stateless selector/sequence or indeed any other status expression.

 Ordered selectors use a similar syntax: